Computational Capabilities and Compiler Development for Neutral Atom Quantum Processors: Connecting Tool Developers and Hardware Experts: Selected Case Studies

 \section{Selected Case Studies}

 We now proceed to study the platform-specific capabilities of NAs in the compilation context through selected case studies.
 More concretely, we evaluate when and how much the platform-specific features and limitations impact the compilation process.
 This is done by employing existing compilers from \Cref{sec:rel-work-software} and analyzing their outcome based on the approximate success probability metric outlined in \Cref{sec:errors}.
 The aim is to provide estimations on error sources considering current and imminent hardware configurations.

 These considerations offer insights for compiler developers, aiding in identifying predominant error sources and refining optimal compilation software.
+This section does not aim at providing a final decision on the most suitable capability but to exemplarily discuss potential techniques to compare among them.
 In particular, it provides information on suitable figures of merit, depending on a given hardware setup.
 For hardware experts on the other side, the discussion provides a forward-looking perspective for devising future hardware designs, concentrating on the most promising capabilities within the NAQC platform.
+The concepts discussed in this section can be generalized and used also for example in the context of compiling for DPQA setups.

 First, a brief discussion on the error analysis based on the summary box of \Cref{sec:errors} is given, focusing on the mapping and scheduling part only.
 The aim is to get an easy-to-compute metric to evaluate and compare different mapping and scheduling approaches.
 With this study, we can get insights about interesting figures of merit by comparing different hardware setups.
 In particular, the two most commonly used figures of merit are the questions of whether compilation passes should be optimized for gate count or circuit depth.